TrashUwU/PokeAssistant/README.md

 **PC Users**: Click on `Secrets (Environment Variables), it's a Lock Icon`

 (**Mobile Users**: Click Commands Tab, click dropdown menu if the body is blank; Click Secrets `(Environment Variables)` and type `TOKEN` in Key section and paste the bot token in Value section and Add Secret.
-Do the same with Values `CHANNEL` and `OWNER`, paste the Channel IDs of Pokemon spawning channels(Separate with `,` if there are many) and paste owner account ID.)
+Do the same with Values `CHANNEL` and `OWNER`, paste the Channel IDs of Pokémon spawning channels(Separate with `,` if there are many) and paste owner account ID.)

 ![](https://i.postimg.cc/DZXmC2Jg/8.png)